analysiscenter/cardio/docs/intro/batch.rst

 * allocate PQ, QT, QRS segments
 * dump results.

-If you use pipeline you don't have a direct access to the EcgBatch objects, but you can create an object with ``next_batch`` method of :func:`Index <dataset.Index>`:
+If you use pipeline you don't have a direct access to the EcgBatch objects, but you can create an object with ``next_batch`` method of :class:`Pipeline <dataset.Pipeline>` class:

 .. code-block:: python

   from cardio import EcgBatch